gogobook/my-asp-dot-net/ch6.md

 First, let’s start with simple calculations using binary operators.
-The method SimpleCalculations first declares and initializes the variables binary1 and binary2 with binary values—using the binary literal and digit separators.
+The method SimpleCalculations first declares and initializes the variables binary1 and binary2 with binary values——using the binary literal and digit separators.
 Using the & operator, the two values are combined with the binary ADD operator and written to the variable binaryAnd .
 Following, the | operator is used to create the binaryOr variable, the ^